O. J. Simpson: Verdict and aftermath

 The New York Times wrote that "in the end, it was the defense that had the overwhelming case, with many grounds for reasonable doubt, the standard for acquittal."
 The trial culminated after 11 months on October 3, 1995, when the jury rendered a verdict of "not guilty" for the two murders.
 Around 100 to 150 million people nationwide tuned in to watch or listen to the verdict announcement.
 The jury deliberation lasted three hours.
 By the end, the trial produced "126 witnesses, 1,105 items of evidence and 45,000 pages of transcripts."
 Simpson was released after 474 days in custody.

 Immediate reaction to the verdict was known for its division along racial lines: a poll of Los Angeles County residents showed that most African Americans there felt justice had been served by the verdict, while the majority of whites and Latinos opined that it had not.
 NBC News wrote that "Black residents in parts of Los Angeles spilled out onto the street, cheering and passing celebratory drinks", and that similar scenes happened across the country.
 In 1994, 22% of Black respondents to a poll believed Simpson was guilty, as opposed to 63% of white people.
 A 2016 poll showed that 57% of Black Americans and 83% of white Americans believed Simpson was guilty.
 This change was partially caused by the verdict of Simpson's later civil trial.

-At various points after the acquittal, the portion of a mural in Potrero Hill which featured Simpson in his 49ers uniform was vandalized by splashes of red paint and devil horns which were put on his head; he was eventually painted out of the mural.
+At various points after the acquittal, the portion of a mural in Potrero Hill that featured Simpson in his 49ers uniform was vandalized with splashes of red paint and devil horns painted on his head; he was eventually painted out of the mural.